 (Fulfills the general education requirement in research and computing literacy.)
 An orientation to UMGC and exploration of how UMGC academic programs align to professional goals and career options.
 Focus is on developing and practicing communication, teamwork, professionalism, and integrity skills while exploring ways to develop and enhance career opportunities.
 The aim is to become familiar with the university's academic culture and expectations; learn about UMGC resources for success; reflect on academic and professional goals; and explore opportunities to shorten programs through transfer credit and other prior learning.
-Students may receive credit for only one of the following courses: PACE 111B, PACE 111C, PACE 111T, PACE 111P, PACE 111T.
+Students may receive credit for only one of the following courses: PACE 111B, PACE 111C, PACE 111M, PACE 111P, PACE 111S, or PACE 111T.